bluenote10/HiCS/README.md

-      --numCandidates <INT>           Number of candidates in subspace beam search (default: 500) --maxOutputSpaces <INT>         Maximum number of subspaces in the final output (default: 1000) --alpha <DOUBLE>                Size of the test statistic specified as a fraction (default 0.1) --onlySubspsace <INT,INT,...>]  Using this command will not perform a subspace search.
+      --numCandidates <INT>           Number of candidates in subspace beam search (default: 500) --maxOutputSpaces <INT>         Maximum number of subspaces in the final output (default: 1000) --alpha <DOUBLE>                Size of the test statistic specified as a fraction (default 0.1) --onlySubspace <INT,INT,...>]   Using this command will not perform a subspace search.
                                       Instead, HiCS will only compute the contrast of the specified subspace.
 Note: The list of INTs must not contain whitespace and indexing starts at zero.
 For example: 0,3,12,51